Vertigo Treatments in Palm Harbor

 How Do You Treat Vertigo?

 In many instances, a person’s vertigo will correct itself after a few weeks.
 However, if you notice persistent symptoms, or a sudden intensity of symptoms, it is recommended to seek treatment immediately.

 Many ENT specialists will begin treating vertigo using the least invasive methods possible, such as prescribing different medications or recommending various physical therapy exercises.
 If these first attempts to solve a patient’s problems with vertigo are unsuccessful, it may be time to consider other options like antibiotic injections or inner ear surgery.

 To determine which course of treatment is best for you and your unique case of vertigo, it is best to speak with a specialist like Dr. Berrios.
-To schedule an appointment, please call Gulfcoast ENT Associates today at (727) 942-4005.
+To schedule an appointment, please call Gulfcoast Ear Nose & Throat Associates today at (727) 942-4005.